-Getting a friend to join in on the fun is an easy process, and it follows the same steps for both PlayStation 4 and Xbox One.
+Getting a friend to join in on the fun is an easy process, and it follows the same steps for all compatible consoles.
 Before you start, however, make sure you have a second account and controller available for your buddy to use.
 Then, follow these easy steps to get split-screen mode running:

 Step 1: Navigate to the Main Menu.